anca-elena/women-vs-john/README.md

 ## Dataset
 We were given a [dataset](https://www.levels.fyi/js/salaryData.json) from [levels.fyi](https://www.levels.fyi/?compare=Adobe,Amazon,IBM&track=Software%20Engineer).
 This data contains information about gender, years of experience, years within a company, and compensation given (in stocks, salary, bonuses etc.). \
-Unfortunately, data about age, level of experience, ethnicity etc. was not available to us.
+Unfortunately, data about age, level of education, ethnicity etc. was not available to us.

 ### !
 Fair warning !
 This data is self-reported, often incomplete and sometimes plain wrong.
 We tried to clean up the data and fix discrepancies (e.g.: some reported salary as "100k", others as "100000"). \